-From this output we created five kinds of tokens: single words, word bigrams, single phones, phone bigrams, and phone trigrams.
+We then created tokens from single words, word bigrams, single phones, phone bigrams, and phone trigrams.

 The phone n-grams deliberately ignore word boundaries, in order to allow recovery from errors in boundary placement by the speech recognizer (as in the example from the introduction, where "all soldiers" was misrecognized as "also just").